Imperial College London

 Summary

-Prof. Joeri Rogelj is Director of Research at the Grantham Institute and Professor in Climate Science & Policy at the Centre for Environmental Policy at Imperial College London.
-He explores how societies can transform towards more sustainable futures.
-His interdisciplinary research connects Earth system sciences to the study of societal change and policy.
+Prof. Joeri Rogelj is Director of Research at the Grantham Institute and Professor of Climate Science & Policy at the Centre for Environmental Policy at Imperial College London.
+He studies how societies can transform towards more sustainable futures.
+His world-leading interdisciplinary research connects Earth system sciences to the study of societal change and policy.

-Joeri Rogelj was awarded the 2021 Early Career Scientist Award (Europe) from the International Science Council for exceptional contribution to science and international scientific collaboration by an early career researcher.
-In 2016, he was awarded the inaugural Piers Sellers Award for his world-leading contributions to solution-focused climate research.
-In 2014 he received the ETH Medal for his outstanding doctoral dissertation, and in 2011 he received the Peccei Award for outstanding research by a young scientist.
+In 2021, Joeri Rogelj was awarded the Early Career Scientist Award (Europe) from the International Science Council for exceptional contribution to science and international scientific collaboration by an early career researcher.
+In 2016, he received the inaugural Piers Sellers Award for his world-leading contributions to solution-focused climate research.
+Earlier, in 2014, he received the ETH Medal for his outstanding doctoral dissertation, and the 2011 Peccei Award for outstanding research by a young scientist.
 Since 2019, he has been a Web of Science Highly Cited Researcher representing the top 1% impactful researchers in the field of Energy & Environment.

 Selected Publications